 Tongatapu might be Tonga’s largest island, but it’s still small enough to enjoy some amazing day rides.
 The island is flat with well-formed sealed roads, ideal for cycling.
-Hire a bike in Nuku’alofa or from your resort and enjoy one of the cycling routes in Tongatapu that we share below.
+Hire a bike in Nuku’alofa and enjoy one of the cycling routes in Tongatapu that we share below.
 There are routes ranging from leisurely rides along the capital’s waterfront to full-day missions across the island featuring some of the country’s top attractions.

-Cycle Hire in Tongatapu
+Bicycle Hire in Nuku’alofa and Tongatapu

 Vuna Road, Nuku’alofa

-Where: Waterfront of Nuku’alofa
+Where: Waterfront of Nuku’alofa.

 A little further west down Vuna Road, you’ll come across the Victorian architecture of the Royal Palace, making a great photo opportunity.
 Vuna Road briefly takes you through the centre of town, before bringing you back to the waterfront.